Local SEO: a simple (but complete) guide

 Schema is not really that complicated.
 It's just code that gives Google more information about your business / website and helps it better understand the data displayed on your website.

 You do not need to be a mage for its implementation.
-Google Structured Markup Helper will do most of the work for you.

 Simply check the box labeled "Local businesses", insert one of your pages, then click "Start tagging".